Fiscal & Monetary Policy

 What comes up: a 2-mark question asking you to identify or state two monetary policy measures.

-Write: name any two of: (1) changes in interest rates, (2) changes in the money supply, (3) changes in the foreign exchange rate (if the central bank manages the rate).
+Write: name any two of: (1) changes in interest rates, (2) changes in the money supply, (3) changes in the foreign exchange rate.

 Watch out: the mark scheme accepts quantitative easing as an alternative way of expressing a change in money supply, but does not expect it by name.
 Do not list fiscal tools (taxation, government spending) — those belong to a different policy family entirely.